mobify/stencil/README.md

 **WARNING** do NOT directly commit to the `gh-pages` branch!
 This will break our ability to use the git-subtree tool.
 Only apply changes to `gh-pages` using the subtree tool.

+In case if you commited directly to to GH-Pages:

+1. Remove `gh-pages` branch
+2. Run `git push origin gh-pages`

 ## License